 One does not need to be a data analyst to figure out that smartphones have taken the world by storm.
 All you really need is a pair of eyes.
-It's clear that our phones have become intertwined with almost all aspects of our lives.
+Our phones have become intertwined with almost all aspects of our lives.
 Nearly everyone has one, and we're pretty much glued to them 24/7.

 Whether this is a good thing or a bad thing is up for interpretation.
 On the one hand, our phones open up so many opportunities.
 On the other hand, we don't honestly know the impact of so much screen time or our total reliance on digital technology.

 Leaving philosophical discussions to the side for the moment, let's look at some numbers related to phones.
 Some are surprising, and others are downright shocking, but they all give us some insight into just how important phones have become in the year 2022.

 To get started, here are some general stats about smartphones around the world: